Fth-msss/amogusfarming/README.md

 school project

-absolutely nothing special about this. that spinning sun almost took the same time as player movement. whole thing took around an hour or two including assets.
+nothing special about this game. that spinning sun almost took the same time as player movement. whole thing took around an hour or two including assets.